 The area of the State described in Schedule 1 Division 1 is prescribed as the Fremantle special trading precinct for the purpose of section 12A(4) of the Act.

-[4.
-Has not come into operation 2.]
+4. Joondalup special trading precinct prescribed

+The area of the State described in Schedule 1 Division 2 is prescribed as the Joondalup special trading precinct for the purpose of section 12A(4) of the Act.

 5. Perth special trading precinct prescribed

 The area of the State described in Schedule 1 Division 3 is prescribed as the Perth special trading precinct for the purpose of section 12A(4) of the Act.